 I have been moved by the art of landscape photography that was led by pioneers of American landscape photography who had a vast and varied landscape to play with.
 I believe that the new American conceptions of the landscape have a contradiction/conflict with American history that invests their national identity in natural places.

-As can be seen in my photographs, these man-made mountains from construction projects become so degraded from neglect that they almost become anti-mountains.
-The impermanent mountains at construction sites become unreal landscapes that are not only changing the perception of the entire environment but also become a temporary home for creatures that they are not able to persevere and are quickly disappearing.
+The photographs capture the neglected and degraded man-made mountains from construction sites, which serve as a metaphor for the destruction of natural landscapes and the consequences of human actions.
+These impermanent mountains are not only changing the perception of the entire environment but also become a temporary home for creatures that are not able to persevere with and are quickly disappearing.